chengmeowz/project-posture/README.md

 # Project Posture

+Project Posture is a project based on Python language development.
+Its purpose is to investigate for linear and/or non-linear associations between various posturography and self-reported physical activity metrics using data analytics, machine learning, and/or related techniques/processes.
+The project is under development.

 [![license](https://img.shields.io/github/license/chengmeowz/project-posture.svg)](https://github.com/chengmeowz/project-posture/blob/main/LICENSE)
 ![author](https://img.shields.io/badge/Author-Cheng&Sunny-blue.svg)

-Project Posture is a project based on Python language development.
-Its purpose is to investigate for linear and/or non-linear relationships between various posturography (i.e., standing balance) and self-reported physical activity metrics.
-The project is under development.

 The data for this project is from
 * [Santos, D. & Duarte, M. (2016).
 A public data set of human balance evaluations.
 PeerJ, 4, e2648. doi: 10.7717/peerj.2648.](https://peerj.com/articles/2648/).